kieut/notclothesminded_etsy_app/README.md

 ```
 ### Etsy API

 You will need to get your own Etsy API_KEY.
-Once you obtain one, it needs to be accessible by etsy.py.
+Once you obtain one, put it in a file named "etsy_api_key"

 [Etsy API Documentation](https://www.etsy.com/developers/documentation/getting_started/api_basics)